Love & Other Drugs: Plot

 Maggie accompanies Jamie to a medical conference, where she ends up at a Parkinson's support group across the street.
-She invites Jamie, and he meets a man whose wife is in the final stages of the disease and asks for advice.
-The man tells him to leave her, citing the downsides of the disease over time.
-After the convention, Maggie tells Jamie how much she loves him.
-He begins researching Parkinson's and takes Maggie to different specialists around the country for tests.
+She invites Jamie, where he meets a man whose wife is in the final stages of the disease so asks for advice.
+The man tells him to leave Maggie before her symptoms inevitably worsen.

+After the convention, Maggie finally tells Jamie that she loves him.
+He begins researching Parkinson's and takes her to different specialists around the country for tests.
 Jamie becomes angry when they arrive at an appointment only to discover it has been rescheduled.
-Feeling Jamie only wants to be with her if there is a hope for a cure, she breaks up with him.
+Feeling he only wants to be with her if there is a hope for a cure, Maggie breaks up with him.

 Sometime later, Jamie and Josh are invited to a party by Knight, where Jamie takes Viagra and has a threesome with two women.
 He awakens with a rare side effect and goes to the hospital.
 Sometime later, he goes to a restaurant and encounters Maggie on a date.
 Bruce arrives and reveals Jamie has been promoted to the Chicago office.

-While packing, Jamie finds the videotape recorder with the video of himself and Maggie talking about life.
-He realizes he wants to be with her, but her boss tells him she has left for Canada to obtain cheap prescription drugs.
-Jamie finds and tells her that he loves and needs her.
+While packing, Jamie finds the videotape recorder with a video of himself and Maggie in happier times.
+He realizes he wants to be with her, but her boss tells him she has left for Canada for a prescription drug run.

+Jamie finds and tells Maggie he loves and needs her.
 She starts to cry, saying she will need him more.
-Jamie decides not to take the job in Chicago; instead, he attends medical school at the University of Pittsburgh to be with her.
+Jamie decides not to take the job in Chicago; instead, he attends University of Pittsburgh School of Medicine to be with her.